dgelessus/NAGUS/docs/uru/game_server.rst

       :cpp:enumerator:`kInterAgeRouting` should be unset.
       The client sets this flag for :cpp:class:`plNetMsgGameMessage` (or subclass) messages if the client is :ref:`internal <internal_external_client>`
-      and the wrapped ``plMessage`` has the ``kCCRSendToAllPlayers`` flag set.
+      and the wrapped :cpp:class:`plMessage` has the :cpp:enumerator:`~plMessage::plBCastFlags::kCCRSendToAllPlayers` flag set.
       Should never be set for other message types.
-      The open-sourced client code and OpenUru clients never set this flag --- most likely only Cyan's internal CCR client used it.
-      Internal H'uru clients set this flag when sending CCR broadcast chat messages (using the ``/system`` chat command or the All Players list).
       DIRTSAND implements this flag,
-      but only respects it if the sender is permitted to send unsafe ``plMessage``\s (i. e. if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set).
+      but only respects it if the sender is permitted to send unsafe :cpp:class:`plMessage`\s (i. e. if the sender's account has the :cpp:var:`kAccountRoleAdmin` flag set).
       MOSS doesn't implement this flag at all and always ignores it.